 - 1. A team roper can only enter once at any rodeo with the partner of his/her choice.
 Team ropers MUST enter as a team. - 2.
 The header's horse may stand anywhere in the box as long as it is behind the barrier flag/line.
 "When lap and tap rule is used the horse must stand backed into the corner of the box. - 3.
 Header must start from behind the score or barrier line and must throw the first loop at the steer's head. - 4.
 The heeler must start from behind the barrier line or score line. - 5.
 The time will be taken when the steer is roped and both horses are facing the steer in line (L-shaped or better) with the ropes dallied and tightened.
 Dally must be kept until inspected by the judge.
 The horse's front feet must be on the ground. - 6.
 Each contestant will be allowed to carry only one rope. - 7.
 Each team will be allowed three throws in all. - 8.
 Roping the steer without turning loose of the loop will constitute a no catch. - 9.
 The roper must dally to stop the steer. - 10.
 No tied ropes will be allowed. - 11.
 The word "dally" means one complete turn around the saddle horn. - 12.
 The ropers must be mounted when the time is taken. - 13.
 The steer must be standing up when roped by either head or heels. - 14.
 No foul catches can be removed by hand. - 15.
 If the steer is roped by only one horn, the rider is not allowed to ride up and put the rope over the other horn, or the head with his/her hands. - 16.
 If the heeler ropes a front foot or feet in the heel loop, this is a foul catch.
 Neither contestant may remove the front foot or feet from out of the heal loop by the time. - 17.
 In case the field judge flags out a team that still legally has one or more loops coming, the judge may give the same steer back lap and tap, plus time already accrued and any barrier penalty. - 18.
 If for any reason a team roper's partner does not show up at a rodeo, he/she will be drawn another partner from contestants already entered in team roping providing the contestant drawn agrees to rope as a drawn partner [this situation does not count as a "draw partner" as explained next].
 A draw partner's points do not count.
 You may call-in for a "DRAW PARTNER" for a maximum of eight (8) rodeos.
+At the end of (8) draws, if there is an odd team, they will be allowed to draw throughout the remainder of the season.
+For example: 4 Headers & 6 Heelers.
+At the end of (8) draws, 4 teams will be made and the 2 remaining Heelers will be allowed to draw throughout the remainder of the season.
+A contestant will be allowed to draw throughout the remainder of the season.
 A contestant will be allowed a Draw Partner at State Finals if said contestant has qualified for State Finals and all eight (8) draws have been used. - 19.
 If the header misses a catch, the heeler will be allowed to head the steer and the header will then be allowed to heel the steer.